 For either period you may have been working in a number of roles at director (or equivalent) level, including non-executive positions (NED positions must be consecutive).
 Your board (or governing body) must comprise three directors (including executive or non-executive directors).

 For any queries regarding the validity of professional qualifications, please contact the Chartered Director team.

-The maximum time for applying for Chartered Director, having passed the Diploma in Company Direction is ten years.
+The maximum time for applying for Chartered Director, having passed the Diploma in Company Direction, is ten years.
 Similarly, roles or experience that exceed ten years from the point of application will not be accepted.
 The role(s) that you put forward should include at least one that has been held in the last five years.

-- being a full member of the board;
+- Being a full member of the board;

-- deriving your authority directly from the board, within an executive role, with clear responsibility;
+- Deriving your authority directly from the board, within an executive role, with clear responsibility;

-- responsible for determining and developing the strategy of, and the direction of, the organisation; participating in board activity in a role such
+direction of the organisation; participating in board activity in a role such

-- of a public body or institution; acting as company secretary for a significant entity or as company secretary combined with an
+- Acting as company secretary or as company secretary combined with an

-- being a focal point for the determination of the mission and vision of
+- Being a focal point for the determination of the mission and vision of

 and on behalf of your organisation to a range of stakeholders.